Deluxepter/discord-clone-frontend/README.md

-# 💬 Discord Clone
+# Discord Clone

+🛠️ Under Development 🛠️

 A real-time social app that lets you chat and talk with friends, communities, and developers.
-Inspired by Discord.
+Inspired by [Discord](https://discord.com/).

 This is the front-end built with React.
 The back-end is built with Spring [here]("https://TODO").